 On the Fence

-Extract from A Magical Line
+Excerpt from A Magical Line by David Dunne.
+All rights reserved

 Between heather and marigold,